 A detailed description of flora and vegetation within Armstrong Reserve is provided in specialist surveys conducted in Spring 2005, 2006 and 2007 (Coffey Environment 2008) and 2009 (Ecoscape 2010) and will not be repeated here.
-Knowledge of vegetation types is important in that the ability to detect WRP's as their relative abundance within the Reserve is likely to vary between the different vegetation communities.
-Habitat loss and fragmentation is known as a threatening process for the maintenance of WRP populations.
+Knowledge of vegetation types is important in that the ability to detect the relative abundance of WRP within the Reserve is likely to vary between the different vegetation communities.
+As noted in the initial pre-clearing WRP survey report (Onshore Environmental 2019), and experienced in this monitoring event, the ease of detection of WRP within the Reserve is likely to vary between the different vegetation communities with more dense vegetation making detection more difficult (e.g., in the low-lying Melaleuca rhaphiophylla Low Open Forest).